-The vision for the UDA is expressed through the vision statement and Map 2 - Vision.
+The vision for the PDA is expressed through the vision statement and Map 2 - Vision.

-The land use plan regulates development in the UDA.
+The land use plan regulates development in the PDA.

-The infrastructure plan details the infrastructure necessary to support the land use plan for the UDA.
+The infrastructure plan details the infrastructure necessary to support the land use plan for the PDA.

-The implementation strategy describes other strategies and mechanisms that the ULDA will use to complement the land use plan and infrastructure plan to achieve the outcomes for the UDA.
+The implementation strategy describes other strategies and mechanisms that complement the land use plan and infrastructure plan to achieve the outcomes for the PDA.